 A Montessori education is much different than what most of us are used to from a standard school or a childcare facility.
 Most families come away from the observation with an entirely new view of what their children are capable of.
 It is important that both parents understand the implications of the Montessori environment to make an informed decision on whether Montessori and MIR is right for your child or your family.

 You will spend time in the classroom observing students.
-You will then meet with the Admissions Director to discuss and ask questions about what you saw.
+You will then meet with administrators to discuss and ask questions about what you saw.
 These take time.
 It is best to think of the observation as a meeting, not a tour.

 Observations involve parents sitting in classrooms for a period of time.
-Too many parents in the classroom at one time would disrupt students, so we must keep groups small.
+We must limit the number of parents in the classroom due to COVID safety protocols and to minimize disruption to the students.
 This limits the number of observations we can offer.
 Demand for openings and for those observations is high.
 For these reasons, our observation calendar books up quickly and several months out.

 We will take your request into consideration; however, admissions are based on a balance of available spaces for each age and program level.
 The class you want may simply not have the space.
 We also take into consideration your child’s temperament as well as their developmental and academic needs to place him or her with the teacher who will best help them grow and progress.

-You will need to follow the admissions process for siblings.
-Once you have completed an observation, siblings can be registered during the early re-enrollment month (February) at a discounted enrollment fee of $350.
+Please contact the Admissions Director for more information.
+Siblings can be registered during the early re-enrollment month (February) at a discounted enrollment fee of $350.

 Due to high demand for openings at all ages, we are unable to guarantee placement for any reason.